-The SAW model integrates several of the above properties of fixational eye movement and is biologically plausible \citet{Engbert2011,Engbert2012,Herrmann2017}.
-The model describes physiological drift by assuming a self-avoiding (random) walk (SAW) confined in a movement potential that limits the movements to reproduce visual fixation.
+The SAW model integrates several of the above properties of fixational eye movement and is biologically plausible \citep{Engbert2011,Engbert2012,Herrmann2017}.
+The model describes physiological drift by assuming a \textbf{S}elf-\textbf{A}voiding (random) \textbf{W}alk (SAW) confined in a movement potential that limits the movements to reproduce visual fixation.
 A random walk on a lattice represents the trajectory of the eye.
 As the random walk traverses the lattice, visited locations are activated (see Figure \ref{fig:modelspec}).
-The activation represents the memory process that keeps track of the recently visited locations.
+The activation represents the memory process that keeps track of the recently visited locations \citep{Freund1992}.
 This generative model successfully reproduces both the persistent and anti-persistent statistical properties of ocular drift \cite{Engbert2011}.
-An extension of the model \citep{Herrmann2017} implements neurophysiological delays and thereby matches the characteristic oscillations found in the displacement autocorrelation.
-Within the SAW model framework, \cite{Engbert2011} proposed a mechanism for for generating microsaccades based on the activation in the SAW model.
-However, the model has been a qualitative account so far, as it was not attempted to quantitatively reproduce experimental data from human observers.
+An extension of the model \citep{Herrmann2017} implements neurophysiological delays, thereby matching the characteristic oscillations found in the displacement autocorrelation.
+Within the SAW model framework, \cite{Engbert2011} proposed a mechanism for generating microsaccades based on the activation in the SAW model.
+However, the model has been a qualitative account, as it did not attempt to reproduce experimental data from human observers quantitatively.

-In the present work we implement the SAW model in a likelihood-based framework in order to enable Bayesian parameter inference from fixational eye-movement data.
-We estimate model parameters for individual observers, and find that the estimated parameters represent individually characteristic spatial statistics of physiological drift.
+We study the SAW model in a likelihood-based framework in the present work to enable Bayesian parameter inference from fixational eye-movement data.
+We estimate model parameters for individual observers and find that the estimated parameters represent individual spatial statistics of physiological drift.
 Based on the quantitative agreement between simulated and experimental drift movements, we explore the relation to microsaccades.
 We use the model's latent activation to investigate potential mechanisms for triggering microsaccades.
-Since fixational eye movements have a strong impact on the spatiotemporal input that the visual system processes, reproducing these movements from a computer-implement mathematical model is essential for a better understanding of visual functioning.
+Since fixational eye movements strongly impact the spatiotemporal input that the visual system processes, reproducing these movements from a computer-implemented mathematical model is essential for a better understanding of visual functioning.